 Combine all of the ingredients until they are smooth.
 If necessary, a hand mixer or blender can be used.
-It is critical to get rid of all chucks because if you don’t, it will be a headache to get them out afterwards.
+It is critical to get rid of all chucks because if you don’t, it will be a headache to get them out afterward.
 Once the mask has been thoroughly blended, apply it to all areas of hair from root to tip.

 For up to 3 hours, wrap your hair in a plastic hat or plastic bag.
-After rinsing off the mask, wash and condition as usual.
+After rinsing off the mask, wash, and condition as usual.
 When applying a mask that contains food, it’s a good idea to shampoo more than once to ensure that all of the food is removed from the hair.
 It is recommended that you use it one to two times per month.

 4. Jojoba oil and coconut oil

 Jojoba and coconut oils both have significant moisturizing properties that are beneficial for weaker hair.
 Coconut oil is also high in lauric acid, a medium chain fatty acid that penetrates the cuticle and strengthens hair from the inside out.
 Coconut oil is also beneficial for the scalp since it reduces sebum buildup from the hair follicle, which is a condition that can lead to hair loss.
 Alternatively, Jojoba oil will nourish and strengthen hair to avoid breakage, as well as address dandruff problems.